Guides for SE student projects »

 1. Open a command prompt.

-2. Navigate to the the documentation root (in most projects, the documentation root is [project root]/docs -- if you are not sure, look for the folder containing the site.json file).
+2. Navigate to the documentation root (in most projects, the documentation root is [project root]/docs -- if you are not sure, look for the folder containing the site.json file).

 3. Run the markbind serve command.
 That will open the generated website in your default browser.